tycooon/helmsnap/README.md

 ## Installation

-Just install a gem and use the provided `helmsnap` binary.
+Just install the gem and use the provided `helmsnap` binary.

 ```sh
 gem install helmsnap
 ```

-Alaternatively, you can use a [Docker image](https://github.com/tycooon/helmsnap/pkgs/container/helmsnap) with Ruby, helm and helmsnap gem preinstalled.
-This is useful for CIs or if you don't want to install Ruby locally.
+Alaternatively, you can use the [Docker image](https://github.com/tycooon/helmsnap/pkgs/container/helmsnap) with Ruby, helm and helmsnap gem preinstalled.
+This is useful for CIs or if you don't want to install Ruby and Helmfile on your machine.

 ## CI example